 The HIPAA Security Rule

-The HIPAA Security Rule is part of the HIPAA Privacy Rule that outlines how ePHI should be managed.
+The HIPAA Security Rule is a security requirement that outlines how ePHI should be managed.
 The rule stipulates that enterprises should “implement the necessary safeguards” to protect patient data.
-The ambiguous nature of what constitutes “necessary safeguards” makes this rule one of the most complex areas to manage.
+The HIPAA Security Rule and the HIPAA Privacy Rule are closely related but separate, as they were implemented three years apart.

 - Administrative safeguards